nomic-ai/nomic/docs/map_your_text.md

 ## Map text with Atlas
 Send over lists of JSON or Python dictionaries via the `AtlasClient` and Atlas makes a map.
-When sending text you should specify an `index_field`.
+When sending text you should specify an `indexed_field`.
 This lets Atlas know what metadata field to use when building and organizing the map.

 === "Atlas Embed"